• Skip to main content

 Angela

 Halloween popcorn balls are the easy festive holiday treat that all ages will love.
 This recipe is for both orange and monster treats.
-These marshmallow popcorn balls are loaded with fun candies and chocolate.
+These marshmallow popcorn balls are loaded with fun candies and chocolate - perfect for costume parties & trick or treating.

 5 from 5 votes